divamgupta/diffusionbee-stable-diffusion-ui/DOCUMENTATION.md

 ### Outpainting

-The outpainting function is used to expand an image a larger area.
+The outpainting function is used to expand an image to a larger area.

 To use the outpainting functions, add an image and move the 512×512 frame to a place where you want to expand the image, and provide a text prompt.
 The process may be repeated to expand the image several times and in different directions.